Why Climb Aconcagua With Alpine Ascents?

 Key Elements of our Climb and Success

 We carefully look at the quality of tents and gear.
 We usually change our gear every few years and frequently bring new tents to the mountain.
+Gear does not last long on Aconcagua, and it is important to us to be fresh and well-prepared each season.

 We ascend via the less traveled and more aesthetically pleasing variation of the Vacas Valley route.
 This beautiful ascent offers a rare climbing opportunity, as we encounter fewer climbers and spend quiet evenings in the rich mountain wilderness.
 We ascend the mountain by establishing a series of progressively higher camps.
 For the three-day trek to and from base camp, our gear is carried by mules.
 We descend via a more direct group and our trekking gear is transported around the mountain to meet the team.
 This is a much better approach to the mountain than up and down the same route.